How to Read and See Aura Energy

 - Practice stimulating your peripheral vision (with suggested exercises).

 Once you're comfortable with the two concentration exercises you should begin looking at human and object Auras.

 Set the mood, and relax.
 Sometimes a quick 10-15 minute meditation can help you get into your "right" brain.
 Dim the lights, bright light you may find distracting until you're good at reading.
-Go for candle light, or natural sunlight, those work well.
-The ideal is not to dark, not to bright.
+Go for candlelight, or natural sunlight, those work well.
+The ideal is not too dark, not too bright.
 You're looking for soft and uniform, no shadows.

 Reading an Aura

 - Stand about 5-7ft from the object/person you are reading.

 - Have them in front of a solid colored background, darker colors or white are the only ones you should use.
 Avoid busy patterned backgrounds, this will cause color combining and confusion.
 It is also helpful if your human subject is not wearing busily patterned clothing.